The Old Ship Saloon

-The Old Ship Saloon is a historic bar dating back to the California gold rush when it operated out of the side of a ship run aground until the wreckage was buried and the current structure was built on top of it.
+The Old Ship Saloon, formerly the Old Ship Alehouse, is a historic bar dating back to 1851 and the California gold rush when it operated out of the side of a ship run aground until the wreckage was buried and the current structure was built on top of it.
 It is located at 298 Pacific Avenue in the Jackson Square neighborhood of San Francisco.
 The Old Ship Saloon is listed as a stop along the Barbary Coast Trail.